Iain McGilchrist on The Divided Brain and Perceiving the Sacred

 Iain McGilchrist

-Yes, I think it was very strong one Winchester, sorry, it won’t be interesting for most of your listeners.
-But there is a big difference in culture, between Winchester and say, Eton.
-In Eton, and it’s a great gift, actually, at least to the person themselves, people are taught very much to have confidence in themselves, to believe in themselves and so forth.
-We were taught almost the exact opposite to doubt ourselves all the time.
-And in Greek, there’s a way in which things are argued in which you have two particles, men and death.
-And you start men on the one hand, and death on the other.
+Yes, I think it was very strong at Winchester (sorry, it won’t be interesting for most of your listeners, but) there is a big difference in culture, between Winchester and say, Eton.
+At Eton – and it’s a great gift, actually, at least to the persons themselves – people are taught very much to have confidence in themselves, to believe in themselves, and so forth.
+We were taught almost the exact opposite: to doubt ourselves all the time.
+And in Greek, there’s a way in which things are argued in which you have two particles, men and de.
+And you start, men, on the one hand; and de, on the other.
 So, everything was on the one hand, and on the other.
-And this was the way we were taught to think so as soon as we’d express something, we were to question it, and to see if there wasn’t something to be said for the opposite point of view.
-So actually, that was drilled into me from a very early age, that seeing both sides of a question is incredibly important.
+And this was the way we were taught to think: as soon as we’d express something, we were to question it, and to see if there wasn’t something to be said for the opposite point of view.
+Actually, that was drilled into me from a very early age, that seeing both sides of a question is incredibly important.
 And I wish that was part of more people’s education, because it could save a lot of unpleasantness and violence, and aggression, and anger, and resentment, and so forth.
 So that was it.
-But also I cannot account for it, my parents did not in any way undermine me, they rather supported me, and would have given me confidence.
-And at school, I certainly wasn’t told I was not good enough or anything like that.
-But I’ve always gone through life with the, you know, what they call the imposter syndrome.
+But also, I cannot account for it: my parents did not in any way undermine me, they rather supported me, and would have given me confidence.
+And at school, I certainly wasn’t told I was not good enough, or anything like that.
+But I’ve always gone through life with the, you know, what they call the ‘imposter syndrome’.
 I am aware of how little I know.
 And so you feel like you’re skating on thin ice all the time.
 And you can never have enough knowledge of an area.
 So when I’m writing, I’m drilling down and gathering in and trying to make sure that what I’m saying is grounded on something that is very hard to refute.
 I’m a shy person, but I’ve developed a persona as many shy people do for performing.
-And it’s interesting to me as a psychiatrist that some of the people who had what’s now diagnosed as social phobia, in the past, they just have been said to be rather a shy, retiring person, often take jobs that involve them being on stage, or being a DJ is another famous one.
-But you think you’d have to have a lot of confidence to do these things.
-But actually, it’s a kind of way of performing, which is not too threatening.
+And it’s interesting to me as a psychiatrist that some of the people who have what’s now diagnosed as social phobia (in the past, they would just have been said to be rather a shy, retiring person), often take jobs that involve them being on stage.
+Or being a DJ is another famous one.
+You’d think you’d have to have a lot of confidence to do these things.
+But actually it’s a kind of way of performing which is not too threatening.

 Iain McGilchrist’s first impressions of Christianity, and difficulty around the word “God”